-Macau hotel occupancy double-digit fall in Jan: MGTO
+Macau hotel occupancy double-digit fall in Jan: trade body

 Feb 26, 2020 Newsdesk Latest News, Macau, Top of the deck

-Macau’s average occupancy rate for three- to five-star hotels showed year-on-year decline in January, the month that included the latest Chinese New Year holiday period, and also witnessed at month-end, the beginning of the local alert on the coronavirus outbreak.
+Macau’s average occupancy rate for three- to five-star hotels showed year-on-year decline in January, the month that included the latest Chinese New Year holiday period, and also witnessed at month-end the beginning of the local alert on the coronavirus outbreak.

-For January, the average occupancy rate of the city’s three to five-star hotels stood at 78.5 percent, down by 14.5 percent year-on-year, according to the latest figures from the Macao Government Tourism Office (MGTO) compiled from data provided by the Macau Hotel Association, a local trade body.
+For January, the average occupancy rate of the city’s three- to five-star hotels stood at 78.5 percent, down by 14.5 percent year-on-year, according to the latest figures from the Macau Hotel Association, a local trade body, disclosed by the Macao Government Tourism Office (MGTO).
 The occupancy rate of Macau’s five-star hotels during the month was 85 percent, representing a 10.3 percent decrease when compared to a year ago.

-By last week – when the coronavirus alert’s chill on casino business locally and tourist travel around the region appeared to be at full power – the percentage occupancy rate of the city’s five-star hotels – the category most commonly associated with the city’s casino resorts – was down to”single-digit” level, said on Tuesday the tourism office’s director, Maria Helena de Senna Fernandes.
+By last week – when the coronavirus alert’s chill on casino business locally and on tourist travel around the region appeared to be at full power – the percentage occupancy rate of the city’s five-star hotels, the category most commonly associated with the city’s casino resorts, was down to “single-digit” level, said on Tuesday the tourism office’s director, Maria Helena de Senna Fernandes.

-Up to the moment that the crisis hit home, some trends for January hotel business had been positive.
+Up to the point that the crisis hit home, some trends for January hotel business had been positive.
 According to the latest data, during that month, the city’s average hotel room rate in each category – with exception of four-star places – had increased.
 During January, the average room rate for the three- to five-star hotels stood at MOP1,469.30 (US$183.80), representing a 12.4-percent rise year-on-year.
 The average room rate for the five-star hotels stood at MOP1,734.00, which was 12.2 percent more than a year ago.

 China’s State Council had originally designated January 24, a Friday – as the eve of Chinese New Year – with the festive period running until January 30 inclusive.
 But China’s central government later extended the holiday to February 2 as part of the country’s response to the coronavirus crisis, and to avoid mass movement of people returning to their respective place of work.